Darren Ferguson says teams will be 'looking at' Peterborough United

 Victory at Meadow Lane followed a 5-1 League Cup win over Colchester in midweek and last week's 1-0 defeat of Swindon on the opening day of the League One campaign.

-And despite scoring 10 goals in their first three games - and four different players having netted twice - Ferguson is still keen to add another striker, with St Johnstone's Stevie May a known target.
+And despite scoring 10 goals in their first three games - and four different players having netted twice - Ferguson is still keen to add another striker, with

 "I think we need the competition," he said.